WebsterW/Exact-Recovery-in-SBM/README.md

-# Non-convex Exact Community Recovery in Stochastic Block Model
+# A Nearly-Linear Time Algorithm for Exact Community Recovery in Stochastic Block Model
 This folder contains the MATLAB source codes for the implementation of all the experiments in the paper

 "A Nearly-Linear Time Algorithm for Exact Community Recovery in Stochastic Block Model" (ICML 2020)